 Ahhhh!
 I instantly felt cool and looked around the bar to see everyone nodding their heads and looking at me approvingly.
 Okay, that last part might have been my fantasy, but that doesn’t negate the cool feeling I had when I sipped this delicious drink.

-Let’s look at an aerial view of the muddled fruit.
+Overhead view of the muddled fruit.

 And the vertical view.

 I hope you enjoyed this recipe.
 Feel free to leave me a comment, what is your favorite classic cocktail?
-If you do comment, don’t forget to rate it too!
-You can also Pin any photo to Pinterest and Yum the recipe to Yummly.

 And as always, may all your dishes/drinks be delish!